 Standard vs All-Laser LASIK

 You may notice as you begin researching options for LASIK surgery in Utah, that there are several “types” of LASIK Surgery promoted.
 You may have heard of traditional or standard LASIK compared to “all-laser” or “bladeless” LASIK.
 In traditional LASIK, the surgeon utilizes a surgical blade called a microkeratome to create a thin, hinged flap in the clear surface of the eye (cornea).
 The surgeon then lifts the flap and applies a laser treatment to reshape the eye to correct vision.
 With all-laser or bladeless LASIK, the flap is created with a femtosecond laser instead of the manual blade.
 Both procedures are considered very successful and effective in correcting vision, but each doctor and practice may have their own preferences to which technology they feel brings their patients the best outcomes.
-At The Eye Institute of Utah, we only offer all-laser LASIK procedures.
+At The Eye Institute of Utah, our experienced Salt Lake City eye doctors only offer all-laser LASIK procedures.
 It’s important to understand that both traditional and all-laser LASIK surgery offer risks of complications, and you should consult with a surgeon to determine if LASIK is right for you.

 LASIK Technology at The Eye Institute of Utah